 Hypnotism cannot be used to make a person behave in a manner that is against their will or morals.
-The same applies for revealing your deep secrets — you will only disclose them if you want to.
+The same applies to revealing your deep secrets — you will only disclose them if you want to.

 There is a major difference between a stage hypnotist and a trained hypnotherapist.
 One is putting on a show, while the other is trying to help people deal with difficult problems.
-Hypnotism can be fun and entertaining, but it can also assist people to overcome addictions and fears.
+Hypnotism can be fun and entertaining, but hypnotism can also assist people to overcome addictions and fears.
 It all depends on what the participant wants from it.

 Can everyone be hypnotized?

 Most people can be hypnotized, but only if they are willing participants.
 Some people show resistance, and if they do, it will not work for them.

 Hopefully, this has given you a small insight into the basic workings of hypnotism and its applications.
 There is so much more to learn about it, but that should be left to the professionals in the field.

 Actually, writing this article has opened up an old childhood memory.

 My grandfather was a hypnotist.
 He would hold a yabby (Australian freshwater crustacean) upside down and stroke its head and say he was hypnotizing it.
 Within a couple of minutes, the yabby appeared to be asleep.
 As little kids, we would be amazed at his ability.